My Intervention in the book "CARAUMA" by Bertrand Meunièr…

 In these places, I manage to shed the masks and synthetic skins that I unfold in the external stage, thus achieving a full coexistence with my primordial essence.

-A print run of 400 copies was withdrawn from circulation in 2014 from our Valparaíso FIFV Editions Collection.
-After 12 years in storage, we recycled these copies to reactivate them and provoke a visual dialogue with the 34 black and white photographs in the book "Curauma" by Bertrand Meunier* (with the author's consent).
+A print run of 400 copies was withdrawn from circulation in 2014 from Valparaíso FIFV Editions Collection.
+After 12 years in storage, they recycled these copies to reactivate them and provoke a visual dialogue with the 34 black and white photographs in the book "Curauma" by Bertrand Meunier* (with the author's consent).

 Learning to look at and read what someone else does, to approach understanding one's own.
 More than 180 perspectives were able to interrogate this book (which is part of the geographical territory of the city of Valparaíso), intertwining the individual and connecting the collective.
 Writing, tearing, painting, cutting, burning, drawing, pasting, scratching, sewing, and erasing were the conjugated and declared verbs for this invitation to deconstruction and reconstruction of new visual narratives.